angelomp2001/investment_returns_simulator/README.md

 What are optimal ways of investing in equities  compared to stock picking? how much sensitivity is there in dollar cost averaging (DCA) compared to active trading?
 Is it that hard to beat an index like VTSAX or VOO?
+Can you beat the market? let's find out!

 This project ventures to simulate any proposed equity portfolio composition, across any range of time (data allowing), accounting for capital investment dates and comparing it to other strategies.
-Can you beat the market? let's find out!

 all possible returns
 X = Start date to date, y = start date to date, z = total portfolio return from start date (x) to end date (y).

-Histogram of total portfolio returns. split by negative returns and positive returns. histogram of start dates and neg return count. barchart of start dates and returns. bar chart of end dates and returns.
+Histogram of total portfolio returns. split by negative returns and positive returns. histogram of start dates and neg return count. barchart of start dates and returns. bar chart of end dates and returns. is there a pattern related to when to start and stop? brief investment horizon? is it more about particular days?

 Statistics:
 Probability of losing money, breaking even, making money.